Term-confusion in cybersecurity

 vulnerability disclosure program (n)

 - Used to mean: The to intake and coordinate vulnerability information received from people outside of your organization (finder to vendor disclosure), and the planned sharing of vulnerability information to affected parties once the vulnerability is remediated (vendor to customer disclosure).

 - Turned into: A bug bounty without rewards.

-- Now means: Inviting anyone on the Internet to test your organization for vulnerabilities and submit them to you.
+- Now means: Inviting, or even requesting, anyone on the Internet to test your organization for vulnerabilities and submit them to you.